 Adding a hard surface like a patio or decking is likely to also add value to your home.
 Such surfaces are great for creating designated social areas in your backyard.
 Generally speaking, decking adds more value but costs more money up front to install.

 Some backyards don’t have a shed.
 Adding a shed could boost the value of your home – a shed is an added opportunity for storage making it a sought-after feature.
+Or to finally build a he-shed, a place where he can chill and do his own thing.
+Here are some he shed ideas to inspire you.
 You could get contractors to build a shed for you or you could try building your own shed (just make sure that it is built to high quality).

 You could also add value to your home by planting a tree in a strategic location.
 Some trees can provide shade while others may be used to improve your home’s privacy.
 They can also be useful at attracting nature to one’s backyard.
 Unfortunately, you may have to wait a while until the tree is fully grown for it to add value – a sapling isn’t going to have the same appeal.